CaelumMroczek/baseflow-AZ/scratchpad.md

 -   Edited annualUSGS_preprocessing function to filter out years w/ <335 days recorded, BFI<0/NaN then only include sites with >10 yr period of record
         - Function now produces a dataframe of Site_Num, Year, BFI -> 9932 observations
 -   TO DO: build function to assign precip, temp, ET, elevation, spatial variables to each observation

+## 22 September 2024
+-   remove CO River sites from the USGS gages (9500 observations)